huntingphi/advanced-software-dev-notes/ASD_Week_1.md

 **Monitoring** - What factors can we track that will enable us to determine if the risk is becoming more or less likely

-**Management** - What contingency plans do we have if the risk vecomes a reality
+**Management** - What contingency plans do we have if the risk becomes a reality

 <!-- See examples of risk slides -->